 d.
 Nonprofit status of requesting organization in furtherance of the cultural and social interests of the United States

 e.
 Department of Defense or National Interest Situation (Note: Request must come from official United States Government entity and state that delay will be detrimental to our Government)

 f.
 USCIS error

 g.
 Compelling interest of USCIS

-4. File a K-1 fiance(e) petition or K-3 spouse petition.
+5. File a K-1 fiance(e) petition or K-3 spouse petition.
 The K-1 is for a person engaged to a U.S. citizen intending to marry within 90 days of entering the U.S. The K-3 is for the spouse of a U.S. citizen who has filed an I-130 and who seeks to enter the U.S. to await approval of the petition and subsequent lawful permanent resident status.
 Both K-1s and K-3 allow for accompanying children.
 Reported processing times for K-1 and K-3 petitions are typically about 5 months.
 For more, see Choosing the Best Visa Strategy for a Fiancée or Spouse: K-1, K-3, or Immigrant Visa?

 The recent I-130 processing delays were just not acceptable, given that Congress has stated time and again that our immigration laws prioritize visa processing for close relatives.
 The agency itself has stated repeatedly that “USCIS’s goal is to adjudicate all Forms I-130 within five months of their receipt.”

 Delays played “havoc with international moves and children’s schools and keeping families apart,” as the Times reports.
 Although processing times are improving, spouses and other immediate relatives separated or stuck abroad due to processing delays are unlikely to be satisfied until USCIS reaches its five-month processing goal.
 Also, stakeholders deserve an explanation from the agency as to why the delays spiraled and what USCIS is doing to avoid similar problems in the future.